hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/script-api.md

 script api defined at

-Scripts cannot change ownership
+Scripts cannot change ownership.
-Scripts can be edited if not used anywhere in any token types or tokens Scripts deletable if the script not used in any token or type
+Scripts can be fully edited if not used anywhere in any token types or tokens.
+They can be turned off though (things happen like script errors)
+Scripts deletable if the script not used in any token or type.
+Scripts deletable if the script not used in any token or type

 Scripts can be tested with a test context.
 When created the test context will be set to the init states, contexts also have any set parameters